South Korea's President Moon to meet Kim Jong Un's sister at Olympics

 The US has given mixed signals about its willingness to talk.
 Pence appeared to leave the door open for negotiations earlier this week when he said, "I haven't requested any meeting.
 But we'll see what happens."

-The Vice President followed that with threats to impose some of the "toughest and most aggressive" economic sanctions ever against North Korea in a bid to end its nuclear and ballistic missile program "once and for all."
+The vice president followed that with threats to impose some of the "toughest and most aggressive" economic sanctions ever against North Korea in a bid to end its nuclear and ballistic missile program "once and for all."

 The diplomatic wrangling came as hundreds gathered in the coastal town of Gangwon to welcome North Korea's delegation to the Olympic Village.